-My name is Patricia and I started making jewelry at home over 25 years ago.
+My name is Patricia and I started making jewelry at home 28 years ago.
 I have always longed to do something creative for a living.
 I grew up with an artistic mother who graduated with high honors from the top art college in Toronto.
 I was still in grade school when she decided to attend college full time.

 My true, true love was performing.
-Wow! how I longed to be a dancer and an actor.
+Wow! how I longed to be a dancer and an actress.
 There was only one problem...I was really shy.
 I approached acting classes on a couple of occasions and found I just could not speak.

 I put the dream on the back burner knowing that I would try again once I felt more confident.
 At the age of 22, I decided I wanted to study fashion design and enrolled in a college program.